 >>>>>>>>> Related post: 5 Things You Need to Include In Your Welcome Email

 What if I don’t have a website?

 You can create a landing page with your email service provider (both ConvertKit & Mailchimp have this functionality).
-Share that URL in your social media bios, on your Etsy shop page, and anywhere else you can think of.
+Share that URL in your social media bios, on your website or Etsy shop page, and anywhere else you can think of.